Apply As A First-year Student

 Regular Decision applicants will be notified of their admission status no later than April 1.
-If you apply RD and are admitted to the college, you must submit a $300 deposit by May 1.
+If you apply RD and are admitted to the college,your $300 deposit is due by May 1.

 The Admission Office will continue to accept late applications on a space-available basis after the stated application deadlines.
 To determine if we're accepting applications after Feb.
 1, contact your admission counselor for more information.